msanzsanz/PFM_EconomicNewsImpact/README.md

 - **Phase-3: Feature engineer**

     Raw data was processed to generate features of interest for the models.
-In essence, our models aim to predict the market reaction to news events, so we needed to incorporate market features to our dataframe:
+In essence, our models aim to predict the market reaction to news events, so we needed to incorporate market features to our dataframe.

     For that:
     * Both dataframes were converted to the same timezone